Skip to Content

 3. Croagh Patrick

-Croagh Patrick is a fantastic mountain to climb, offering incredible views across County Mayo and Clew Bay.
+Croagh Patrick is a tough but rewarding mountain to climb, offering views across County Mayo and Clew Bay.
 The views you’re treated to on a clear day are out of this world.
 You can also visit nearby Westport, too.
 Here are some guides to drop into: